highlight/highlight/blog-content/lw4-d3-trace-viewer-and-flame-graph.md

 Is it a network request?
 You check the Session Replay's embedded network tab and sure enough, you've got a slow API call!
 But why is it slow?

 Fortunately, your server code is fully instrumented with OpenTelemetry and sending session-matched data to Highlight, so you can click through a flame graph of that network requests traces, all the way down to an auto-instrumented Postgres database call.
+You figure out the exact SQL query that's missing an index.

 And you didn't even have to leave the Session Replay recording!